GWC-UNCC/Git-Intro/README.md

 This workshop will be to help you get up and running with some basic understand and usage of using Git ( refereced as git ) with GitHub ( refereced as github ), through [VSCode](https://code.visualstudio.com/) ( referenced as vscode ).

 Setup instructions are [here](https://docs.google.com/document/d/1yCzhlfw8hHLdF0ZBhHfcjOAIyA1cO7OnHbG1he1prM0/edit?usp=sharing) if you need them.
-**NOTE**: you will need to sign-in with your UNC Charlotte email address.

 While we will use the vscode GUI ( Graphical User Interface ( using your mouse or clicking on things )), to do all of these commands.
 <!-- this is an easter egg #1, post in the web team channel if you found me 😁 -->